globus/globus-sdk-python/docs/authorization/scopes_and_consents/mutable_scopes.rst

 .. warning::

     The ``MutableScope`` class and its interfaces are considered a legacy feature.
-They will be deprecated and removed in future SDK releases.
+They will be deprecated and removed in a future SDK release.

     Users should prefer to use ``globus_sdk.Scope`` instead.
     ``globus_sdk.Scope``, documented in :ref:`the scopes documentation <scopes>`,